linode/docs/docs/applications/puppet/create-puppet-module.md

     The `common.yaml` file is used when a variable is not defined elsewhere.
 This means all servers will share the same MySQL root password.
 These passwords can also be hashed to increase security.

 7. Puppet now needs to know to use the information input in Hiera to create the defined database.
 Move to the `mysql` module directory and within the `manifests` directory create `database.pp`.
-Here you call "define a class" that will link the `mysql::db` resource to the Hiera data.
+Here you will define a class that will link the `mysql::db` resource to the Hiera data.
 It will also call the `mysql::server` class, so it will not have to be included later:

     {: .file}
     /etc/puppet/modules/mysql/manifests/database.pp